luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 2) LikeCount.
 The number of times a video is liked.
 It measures a deeper engagement with a video but also can have some shortcomings.
-While some users just might never like a video, others might just like all videos or like videos that they want to save for later in ther "Liked Videos" tab on the website.
+While some users just might never like a video, others might just like all videos or like videos that they want to save for later in their "Liked Videos" tab on the website.

 == Populism